The Complete Guide to Microsoft Teams Status Icons

 Microsoft Teams has more presence indicators than most chat tools.
 Where Slack uses essentially two states (Active and Away), Teams uses up to eight, mixing automatic and manual states, with subtle differences that affect how your colleagues read your availability.
 Understanding the difference between "Away" and "Appear Away" — or "Busy" and "Do Not Disturb" — can change how you're perceived without you doing anything different.

 This guide explains every Teams presence indicator, what triggers it, what others see, and which you can actually control.
+Start with the at-a-glance reference table, then read the detail on any icon below.

 Available (green check)